vmware/vic-product/installer/DESIGN.md

 ## Design Principles

+The OVA includes several components developed by various teams.
+Each component team is responsible for the software quality of their component, for delivering the component artifacts, and for managing upgrade functionality of the component within the guidelines of this document.

+The component team will work with the Appliance team to manage the lifecycle of the process and integrate the component with the Appliance.

+The Appliance is based on [Photon OS](https://github.com/vmware/photon) and uses Systemd for process management.
+Component processes are generally run as Docker containers.

+### Requirements

+- A normally functioning component SHOULD NOT contain error messages in its logs or system logs for its systemd unit

+  During troubleshooting and testing, unnecessary error logs will cause confusion.

+- A degraded component SHOULD display a user friendly error message through its primary UI

+  Components should not silently exclude expected functionality and should notify users if the component is not functioning normally.

+- A degraded component SHOULD log messages relevant to troubleshooting

+  Components should not silently exclude expected functionality and should assist in determining the cause of failure.

+- A failed component MUST exit cleanly or degrade to displaying a user friendly error message through its primary UI

+  Failed components should not affect other unrelated processes still running on the Appliance.
+  Components should not silently exclude expected functionality and should notify users if the component is not functioning normally.

+- A failed component MUST exit with a nonzero exit code if it is unable to gracefully degrade

+  Exiting in this manner will assist in identification of the failure during troubleshooting.

+## Versioning

 ## Component Inclusion

-### Requirements

-- A failing component MUST exit cleanly TODO describe
-- A failing component MUST exit with a nonzero exit code if it is not in usable condition
-- A normally functionoing component SHOULD NOT contain error messages in its logs

 ## Filesystem layout